Yandex Cloud

 gRPC API

-2. Click the cluster name and select the Machine learning tab in the left-hand panel.
+3. Click the name of your cluster and select the Machine learning tab in the left-hand panel.

 To get model details, run this command: